 - Ensure the DC bus connections are proper polarity. - Make sure that braking module voltage rating is equivalent to the drive and that all voltage selection jumpers are in the proper positions. - Ensure the drives internal braking is disabled. - Ensure the enable jumper is set according to your application.
-JP6 is Factory set for an external enable voltage at control board terminals 9 & 10 for the PKx-050.

-THE BRAKE MODULE WILL NOT TURN ON IF THE MODULE IS NOT ENABLED.

-- To see the internal LEDs it will be necessary to position yourself directly in front of the module front cover looking into the cover viewing hole. - It is good practice to monitor the DC bus under stopped and braking conditions, making sure the braking setpoint is not too close to the nominal unloaded DC bus voltage. - In order to best capture the peak voltage use an oscilloscope or voltmeter with a peak hold function.
+JP6 is Factory set for an internal enable on all PW Models. - THE BRAKE MODULE WILL NOT TURN ON IF THE MODULE IS NOT ENABLED - To see the internal LEDs it will be necessary to position yourself directly in front of the module front cover looking into the cover viewing hole. - It is good practice to monitor the DC bus under stopped and braking conditions, making sure the braking setpoint is not too close to the nominal unloaded DC bus voltage. - In order to best capture the peak voltage use an oscilloscope or voltmeter with a peak hold function.